nahueldsanchez/nahueldsanchez.github.io/_posts/2021-07-23-Terraform-AWS-Mysfit.md

 `IAM policies` are identity-based.
 IAM policies are objects defined in JSON documents that, when attached to an identity, define what the identity can do.
 There are two types of `Identity-based` policies:

 - Managed (AWS/Customer) policies: They can be attached to multiple users.
 The difference between "AWS" and "Customer" is that "AWS policies" are managed by AWS and you cannot modify them.
 - Inline policies: These policies are only assignable to one identity.
-Mantain a strict one-to-one relationship and are deleted when you delete the entity that has it assigned.
+Maintain a strict one-to-one relationship and are deleted when you delete the entity that has it assigned.
 A use case for this can be if at some point you want to create a user with unrestricted privileges and you are worried that the policy for it can be misused and assigned to other users.

 #### Bucket policies and bucket ACLs